 This method can be used for any cable, even smartphone chargers, and earphones making it a very good solution for cable fraying.
 It will be a little bulky for very thin wires and might look odd.
 But function over form is much better than form over function, at least for cables.

-This is similar to the matchstick method, but you will be using a spring instead of stick and tape.
+Check out How to Protect the MacBook Charger Cable using a spring.
+This is similar to the matchstick method, but you will be using a spring instead of a stick and tape.
 Since the point that is most susceptible to wear and tear is thin and weak, we will reinforce that using a spring.

 For this method, you will need a ballpoint pen that uses a spring mechanism.
 You will also need a plier to assist you.
 And obviously your MacBook charger.